-Subcategorization encodes the valency of a complement-taking lexical item, information about the number and position of syntactic arguments (or complements) of a head, and the syntactic type of these arguments.
+Subcategorization encodes the valency of a complementtaking lexical item, information about the number and position of syntactic arguments (or complements) of a head, and the syntactic type of these arguments.
 Subcategorization is used by the parser (1) to disambiguate between several parse trees by selecting a subset of trees where the attachment of complements is consistent with the subcategorization patterns of the head, and (2) to assign subcategorized complements to named arguments of the head.

-The strict separation between the 2 kinds of information makes it possible to build a system where subcategorization is missing: if subcategorization is missing, the parser will produce many more ambiguous parse trees, and transfer of arguments will be done using default rules.
+The strict separation between the 2 kinds of information makes it possible to build a system where subcategorization is missing: if subcategorization is missing, the parser will produce more ambiguous structures, and transfer of complements will be done using default rules.